 Chapter 35 — Tom and Curt Testify

 Beth Wolman stepped from the Prosecutors’ table and stood facing the three judges on the Judicial Panel who sat at a table in front of the jury box.
 She started the Prosecution’s opening statement outlining the case against Donovan Clarey.
-She didn’t say anything different than what I’d already told her and Mr. Williams and the police and just about everyone I knew.
+She didn’t say anything different than what I’d already told her and Mr. Williams and that the police and just about everyone I knew.

 I sort of zoned out, and Mr. Williams noticed.
 He nudged me and it sort of startled me.
 “You should pay attention, Curt,” he whispered.
 “If the Defense Attorney thinks you’re not paying attention he might ask you questions about what the Prosecutor said in her opening statement.”